onc-healthit/2015-edition-cures-update-data/README.md

-# proposed-rule-certification-data
+# 2015 Edition Cures Update Data
-Repository for test data supporting new proposed critera.
+Repository for the test data supporting the 2015 Cures Update final rule.